kiwicom/request-session/README.md

 You can find more details about `RequestSession`'s benefits and examples in [the official documentation](https://readthedocs.com).

-## Contributing

-Create a merge request and assign it to Josef Podaný for review.

 ## How to run test

 To run all tests you just need to run the command `tox`.